WalletHub, Financial Company

-If your application for a Citi® Secured Mastercard® was denied, there are a few possible explanations.
+If you were denied for the Citi Secured, there are a few possible explanations.
 Citi has a rule against accepting applicants with a bankruptcy in the last two years, for one thing.
 And like other issuers of secured cards, they will turn down people who don’t have enough income to make payments, or who have too much debt relative to their income.
 You must also be at least 18 years old and have both a U.S. mailing address and an SSN.

-Call the Citi reconsideration line at 800-695-5171.
+- Call the Citi reconsideration line at (800) 695-5171.
 Reconsideration is a good option if you think something about your application needs explaining, or if your situation has changed.
 If you can demonstrate that your finances are in better shape than they appeared, Citi may reverse your denial.
 But it’s a longshot.

-Apply for a different secured card.
+- Apply for a different secured card.
 Citi isn’t the only secured credit card issuer.
 There are plenty of other options to consider, including a handful of secured cards with no credit check.

-Get a co-signer: A co-signer is someone who backs your application for a card by assuming responsibility for any balance you can’t pay.
+- Get a co-signer: A co-signer is someone who backs your application for a card by assuming responsibility for any balance you can’t pay.
 Citi doesn’t allow them, unfortunately, but other card issuers do.
 And if your co-signer has excellent credit, you should be able to get one of the best credit cards on the market.

-Become an authorized user: You can ask a friend or family member to add you to their card as an authorized user.
+- Become an authorized user: You can ask a friend or family member to add you to their card as an authorized user.
 As long as that person pays the bill on time, your credit score will improve over time.

 That's really odd, as secured cards very rarely deny people.
 While you could try to call them, ask for a reconsideration, it's best to try and fix the things they mentioned in their rejection letter first.

 You could run into a discrepancy if you have PO Box and Street address.
 The Reconsideration line worked for me after an endless loop of VRU frustration!
 Thanks immensely!